 Even minor car issues can negatively affect the way your car drives.
 However, it can also affect your ability to stay safe on the roads.
 Of course, you want to get regular oil changes to keep the moving parts of your engine from grinding against each other.
 Of course, you want to replace your brake pads before they stop working while you’re driving.
 Still, some people neglect another vital part of their car’s maintenance that can keep you safe – how clean the car is.

 Keeping your car clean, dusted, and vacuumed can help keep your cabin filters clearer, your windshield and mirrors crisper, and generally make your driving experience more comfortable.
 In turn, this gives you a clearer view of your surroundings, a greater sense of alertness, more attentiveness, and greater reaction times while you drive.

 In some states, certain types of vehicle maintenance are required.
 Emissions testing has been a huge example of this in the past few years, and for good reason.
 Besides preventing the pollution of the environment, your emissions system can keep vital parts under your car from getting dusty, dirty, and therefore potentially damaged or not running optimally.
 So, check your state and city laws regarding how frequently you need to test your emissions and other systems.

 There are tons of other ways that maintaining your car can benefit you in the long run.
 But if you keep these major reasons in mind, your next trip to the mechanic might not seem so bad.

-If you’re looking for lower rates on the car insurance you need, talk to our experts today.
+If you’re looking for lower rates on the car insurance you need, talk to our agents today.
 We love making insurance easy, and we’re masters at finding the discounts that fit you.
-To start your free quotes on affordable auto insurance, just give us a call, fill out our online form, or LiveChat with a specialist today.
+To start your free quotes on affordable auto insurance, just give us a call, fill out our online form, or LiveChat with a professional today.